 Transport and Travelling Around Vienna

-Vienna has only one international airport, Flughafen Wien, located in the south part of the city.
+Vienna has only one international airport, Flughafen Wien, located in the southern part of the city.
 Once out of the airport, tourists have several options for getting into the city.

 - The CAT (City Airport Train) which takes only 16 minutes to arrive in downtown Vienna